-The re-allocation of existing AGR PUD required preserve areas (both acreage and units) from the West Hyder Overlay (WHO) to the Western Communities Residential Overlay (WCRO), and the approval of the new 60/40 PUDs within the WHO Overlay and allowing the required preserve (both acreage and units) for new AGR PUDs within the WHO Overlay to be satisfied within the Western

-Communities Residential Overlay (WCRO) will result in the dedication of 1,600 acres of the Indian Trails Grove PUD land to Palm Beach County.
-The potential regional environmental benefits of the 1,600 acres being in public ownership include (either alone or in combinations with connections to nearby properties and canals): water storage; flow way connections between the L-8 Canal and M0 Canal; fresh water flows to the Loxahatchee River and Grassy Waters Preserve; decreased harmful discharge to the Lake Worth Lagoon; and, flood control to benefit the Acreage community.
-Overall, the proposed text amendments would increase the amount of preservation land in Palm Beach County as well as add 1,600 acres of preserve land under the ownership and direct control of Palm Beach County.
-Additionally, overall, the proposed text amendments would result in a decrease in the number of units approved by 35 units (a reduction of 1,285 units at Indian Trails Grove and the addition of 1,250 units within the WHO Overlay).
+The re-allocation of existing AGR PUD required preserve area (both acreage and units) from the West Hyder Overlay (WHO) to the Western Communities Residential Overlay (WCRO), and the approval of the new 60/40 PUD within the WHO Overlay and allowing the required preserve (both acreage and units) for new AGR PUD within the WHO Overlay to be satisfied within the Western Communities Residential Overlay (WCRO) will result in the dedication of 1,600 acres of the Indian Trails Grove PUD land to Palm Beach County.
+The potential regional environmental benefits of the 1,600 acres being in public ownership include (either alone or in combinations with connections to nearby properties and canals): water storage; flow way connections between the L-8 Canal and M0 Canal; fresh water flows to the Loxahatchee River and Grassy Waters Preserve; decreased harmful discharge to the Lake Worth Lagoon; and flood control.
+Overall, the proposed text amendments would increase the amount of public civic and preservation lands in Palm Beach County as indicated by the table below, as well as add 1,600 acres of preserve land under the ownership and direct control of Palm Beach County.